Beresford Hotel

 The Beresford is a former hotel situated at 460 Sauchiehall Street, Glasgow, Scotland.
 It opened in 1938 to provide accommodation for those attending the city's Empire Exhibition and was often described as Glasgow's first skyscraper, being the tallest building erected in Glasgow between the two world wars, at seven storeys high.
 It is one of the city's most notable examples of Art Deco/Streamline Moderne architecture, and is protected as a category B listed building.
+The first public address by the young John F. Kennedy was delivered in the hotel in 1939.

 Uses

 Beresford Hotel (1938–1952)

 It was built at a cost of £170,000 and opened in 1938 to provide accommodation for those attending the city's Empire Exhibition and was often described as Glasgow's first skyscraper, being the tallest building erected in Glasgow between the two world wars, at seven storeys high.

 It is one of the city's most notable examples of Art Deco/Streamline Moderne architecture, and is protected as a category B listed building.
 The architect, William Beresford Inglis, of Weddell & Inglis, was also the hotel's owner and managing director.
 The hotel was requisitioned and used to billet American and British servicemen during the Second World War.